mojezhasan24/Getting-Started-With-Kotlin/README.md

 ## 🤔 Who Is This For?

-- 🐣 Absolute beginners taking their first steps in programming
+- 🐣 Beginners taking their first steps in programming
-- 🎓 Students learning Kotlin for coursework or personal growth
+- 🎓 Students learning Kotlin for coursework or fun
-- 💡 Developers exploring a new language
+- 💡 Curious coders exploring a new language

 ---